Kellogg Creek (Indian Slough tributary)

 Kellogg Creek is a tributary of Indian Slough, in Contra Costa County, California.
 Indian Slough itself is a tributary of the Old River, an old channel of the San Joaquin River.

+History

 Kellogg Creek was formerly named Arroyo Santa Ángela de Fulgino by Pedro Font, on April 4, 1776, as the expedition of Juan Bautista de Anza passed through the area.
 In the 19th century it was known to the Californios as Arroyo del Sur.